-Even if you have a smaller aquarium, 10 gallon or less, you have to be alert to the water quality and not only the filtration of solid matter or gases in the water.
+Even if you have a smaller aquarium, 10 gallons or less, you have to be alert to the water quality.
+Not only the filtration of solid matter or gases in the water.
 Filtration will not help you keep your PH in check or the water hardness or other chemistry.

 Caution, my complete water change is done because I have artificial (Plastic Plants) in my tank that get full of algae.
 If you have live plants, you only need to do the simple water changes, every week.

-You may have to remove some of your live plants and gently clean them in the sink, but this is usually something you won’t want to do for fear of disturbing the roots, etc.
+You may have to remove some of your live plants and gently clean them in the sink.
+This is usually something you won’t want to do for fear of disturbing the roots, etc.

 I use to have live plants, but after trying to fight black algae in my tank, I gave up and went to plastic plants that I can clean easily.